-Due to the ongoing coronavirus situation, this gig originally scheduled for 21st May 2020 has now been postponed to Thursday 29th October 2020.
+Due to the ongoing coronavirus situation, this gig originally scheduled for 21st May 2020 is postponed to Thursday 22nd July 2021.

 If you have purchased tickets and are unable to make the rescheduled gig, please contact us to arrange a refund by emailing your name and order ticket number to firstname.lastname@example.org

 Taking the audience on a musical journey around the World, English instrumental duo The Hut People (Sam Pirt and Gary Hammond) mix global rhythms with folk tunes from Quebec to Spain, Scandinavia to Sussex and everywhere in between in a quirky celebration of our rich musical heritage.

 Thursday 22nd July 2021, 7.30pm